Santa Rosa de Lima Cartel: Organization and criminal activities

 Between 2017 and 2020, the cartel was commanded by José Antonio Yépez Ortiz, who had a nearby circle made up of 14 people including their families.
 Its financial operators are presumed to be the uncles of "El Marro", with Santiago "G" aka "Bachicha" the main operator.
 The authorities also identify Juan Manuel "A", Artemio "E" aka "El Temo", Eusebio "G" aka "El Titis", José Alejandro "J" among others.

 Map showing the cartel's main area of operation: the "Bermuda Triangle" region in Guanajuato and the location of the Salamanca refinery through which many of the oil pipelines siphoned off by the cartel depart.

-The Santa Rosa de Lima cartel stormed the state with greater force during the year of 2017, which can be noticed by a video published through social networks, where the Marro, surrounded by more than a hundred armed people, with tactical team, only allowed to the armed forces, challenged the CJNG and the other criminal organizations that operate in Guanajuato.
-After this announcement, a great deal of insecurity has been reported in the area, which even President Andrés Manuel López Obrador confirmed that since his government started (on 1 December 2018) the state of Guanajuato has been reported as one of the most violent entities, confirmed by Criminal Traffic Light.
+The Santa Rosa de Lima cartel displayed their power against their rivals in 2017, such as when a video published through social networks shows El Marro, surrounded by more than a hundred armed men and a tactical team, challenges CJNG and other criminal organizations that operate in Guanajuato.
+After this announcement, a wave of violence was reported in the area, which even president Andrés Manuel López Obrador confirmed that, since his government started (on 1 December 2018), the state of Guanajuato was reported to be one of the most violent states in the country.
 The report states that more than 28,816 homicides were committed during 2018, which meant an increase of 15% compared to 2017 being the worst rate of the last 20 years, since the federal actions against criminal organizations began of the country in 2000.